flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 The 6th generation cemented the concept of an operating system in a video game console.
 Yet, the appliance was still exposed to the vulnerabilities resulting from combining off-the-shelf components with in-house ones.
 As console manufacturers couldn't tailor the design of third-party chips, custom security components had to reside in separate locations within the motherboard, thereby being exposed to tampering and reverse engineering.

 With the 7th generation, IBM presented a new range of PowerPC CPUs that embedded a hidden mask ROM within the silicon.
-This enabled the PlayStation 3 and Xbox 360 to house sensible code in plain form (as CPUs only understand unencrypted code) without fear of being read by hackers.
+This enabled the PlayStation 3 and Xbox 360 to house sensitive code in plain form (as CPUs only understand unencrypted code) without fear of being read by hackers.
 That being said, it's now the turn for the Wii U so IBM also had something prepared for it: Inside Espresso, there is a hidden **16 KB of ROM** connected to one of the cores.
 This is used as the first boot stage of Espresso and, once it's been executed, it makes sure subsequent binaries are approved by Nintendo.

 Combined this with Starbuck's own **4 KB of Boot ROM** (inherited from the [previous Wii model](`r ref("wii#boot-sequence")`)), you've got two CPUs enforcing Nintendo's security model as soon as they start up.

-`r tab.simple("Sensible ROMs")`
+`r tab.simple("Sensitive ROMs")`

-Nintendo also bundled other ROMs scattered around Latte containing _very sensible_ information.
+Nintendo also bundled other ROMs scattered around Latte containing _very sensitive_ information.

 The first one is **1 KB of One-Time-Programmable (OTP)** memory where many encryption keys are stored.
 This memory was also found on the Wii but in a smaller size (128 Bytes).
 OTP stores the information used to encrypt/decrypt data and verify the integrity of existing data `r cite("operating_system-otp")`.
 It also stores flags for enabling/disabling low-level functionality of the motherboard (i.e. JTAG).
 Additionally, OTP is segregated between Espresso's bank and Starbuck's one `r cite("anti_piracy-keys")`, as both will need to read different keys and subsequently lock OTP access at different points in time.